vedat21/PresentationTrainerVisualization/README.md

-# Self Regulated Learning Analytics Dashboard for Presentation Trainer
+# Self-Regulated Learning Analytics Dashboard for the Presentation Trainer